 Every year in November, the town of Aljezur celebrates its gastronomic jewel with its own 3-days Festival, aimed to highlight what makes the local sweet potato so special.
 Craft beers made with the tubers, sweet potato cakes and even sweet potato ice-cream are among the mouth-watering creations that visitors will be able to enjoy.

-In 2019, the Event will take place from November the 29th to December the 1st.
+In 2020, hopefully the Event will take place from November the 29th to December the 1st.

 More info about this year’s edition by clicking here: Festival da Batata doce de Aljezur

 Where I can taste this delicious food in Algarve?